jmarcosdias/amazing/README.md

 - The starting screen

-This is the first screen presented with a CSS animation making the title and the Yes button change color several times for 2 seconds.
+This is the first screen with an animation that makes the title and the button change color passing through several colors for 2 seconds.

 The user can continue by clicking the Yes button.